Appearance

 | Micro | 7 | 37,826 | All (no road filter) |

-At Zoom 5, each hex is approximately 8 km across (~16 km per tile hex).
-Resolution 6 is the standard for storing H3 indices in the database schema (columns on the Ways, EnvObj, and Events tables).
+At Zoom 5, each hexagon is approximately 8 km across (approximately 16 km per tile hexagon).
+Resolution 6 is the standard for storing hexagonal indices in the database schema (columns on the Ways, EnvObj, and Events tables).

 Location Reference Service (LRS)

-The LRS is a REST/GraphQL API that provides rich location referencing for points and lines on the road network.
-It ingests reference data from Map Manager exports and VICMAP datasets into Tile38, then services two primary queries:
+The LRS is a platform API that provides rich location referencing for points and lines on the road network.
+It ingests reference data from Map Manager exports and map datasets into the location database, then services two primary queries:

 Core LRS capabilities: